javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 - Values passed to a function as parameters are copied to its local variables.
 - A function may access outer variables.
 But it works only from inside out.
 The code outside of the function doesn't see its local variables.
 - A function can return a value.
-If it doesn't then its result is `undefined`.
+If it doesn't, then its result is `undefined`.

 To make the code clean and easy to understand, it's recommended to use mainly local variables and parameters in the function, not outer variables.